akk29/akk29/README.md

 * I am a Computer Programmer.

-* I ❤️  Call of Duty.
+* I am a Call of Duty Player.

 * I am contributing to Open Source.